-3 Reasons to Manage Vendor Performance
+3 Reasons Why You Need to Manage Vendor Performance

+- There's no one-size-fits-all solution to third-party risk management: The same can be true of when you apply performance standards to your vendors.
+So, you must review them separately instead of making any mass assumptions.
 For example, do you really care that Joe the flower guy waters the office plants at various times of the day?
 Probably not!
 But you would be concerned if your client is kept on hold for 45 minutes because they need to speak to a vendor who provides a customer facing service.

 Overall, the most value you can add is to manage the performance of vendors which may have a detrimental effect on your product or brand.
 Typically, these could be viewed as your critical or high-risk vendors.

-There are really only two questions you need to ask yourself when determining whether you need to manage vendor performance or not:
+There are really only two questions you need to ask yourself when determining whether you need to manage vendor performance or not.

 - If the vendor fails to perform, how will this impact my operation and reputation?
-Examples include service up time, turn times and hold times.
+(Examples include service up time, turn times and hold times).

 - Is the vendor detrimental to my customer experience?
 If they fail to perform as expected, what harm will this do to my customer?